santo02/santo02/README.md

 - 👋 Hi, I’m Santo L Harianja
-- 👀 I’m interested in web development espsecially in front-end
+- 👀 I’m interested in web development
 - 🌱 I’m currently learning at institut Teknologi Del
 - 💞️ I’m looking to collaborate on
 - 📫 you can  reach me on santolamsar@gmail.com